 The Breezeswept Beach Estates Civic Association (BBECA) is your partner in getting the most out of the relaxed lifestyle here on Ramrod Key.
 BBECA engages in projects including water quality, mangrove trimming and channel marker maintenance.
 Through membership, you can support these projects, get to know your neighbors at social events, and have a voice in issues affecting your community.
 Find more helpful info under the "Community Information" tab.

 In a neighborhood like ours with more than 300 homes, there are bound to be disputes from time to time.
 It is the policy of BBECA to not get involved with problems between neighbors.
 We expect people to work out their problems amicably or, if absolutely necessary, contact the Sheriff’s Office.
 Most problems can be avoided if everyone observes these common-sense rules of behavior.

-For more helpful information, visit the "Community Information" section.
+For more in-depth information, visit the "Community Information" section.